openlegend/core-rules/core/SRD.md

 \
 **Attributes:** Movement \newline

-**Description:** You reach out and supernaturally control an unattended inanimate object. \newline
+**Description:** You reach out and extraordinarily control an unattended inanimate object. \newline

 **Effect:** Immediately upon invoking the boon, and again each round when you sustain the boon, you may move the target object up to 30'.
 As part of